project-tsurugi/jogasaki/README.md

 (You can see [here](https://arrow.apache.org/install/) for full instruction. )

-## Install steps for mpdecimal
+## Manual install steps for mpdecimal

-The apt command installs slightly old mpdecimal package (2.4) while jogasaki requires newer version(2.5 or later.)
+Ubuntu 22.04 users can safely skip this section since `apt install libmpdec-dev` installs new version enough for Jogasaki.
+On Ubuntu 20.04, the apt command installs slightly old mpdecimal package (2.4) while jogasaki requires newer version(2.5 or later.)
 Follow these steps in order to install mpdecmal in the custom location.

 1. Download [mpdecimal-2.5.1.tar.gz](https://www.bytereef.org/software/mpdecimal/releases/mpdecimal-2.5.1.tar.gz) listed [here](https://www.bytereef.org/mpdecimal/download.html).
 2. Untar the archive and move into the extracted directory.